 Okay, now you’re on the way to understanding how you can

-Below are a few final remarks about making your min(1) kpi charts easy to maintain in the future.
-Not advanced, rather more for easy support.
+Below are a few final remarks about making your min(1) KPI charts easy to maintain in the future.
+Not advanced, but rather more for easy support.

-Notice the layering of “more fields”… does it ever look like this when you’re developing your KPIs?
+Above in the screenshot, notice the layering of “more fields”… does it ever look like this when you’re developing your KPIs/dashboards?
+This happens, and here’s a fix.

-Let’s chat about what’s happening in Tableau world.
+Let’s chat about what’s happening in the Tableau world.

 When we double click on columns or rows, and type min(1), we can see we are typing a calculation, that calculation is a SHEET level only calculation.
-It doesn’t live anywhere else in the workbook, but it does live in the workbook. from an optimization perspective, don’t bother stressing yourself out or testing what’s best, just consider what’s easiest to support…
+It doesn’t live anywhere else in the workbook, but it does live in the workbook; from an optimization perspective, don’t bother stressing yourself out or testing what’s best; just consider what’s easiest to support and build faster, and harden later.

 You type //TheNameYouWantToSee (hold shift, then hit enter), it drops you to a new line, and then you can type min(1)… Or you can open your typed calcs by double clicking, and start from the front of the calc.

-End goal, we want our field to show up right meow.
+End goal, we want our field to show up right ‘meow’ (now).